scrunglebunky/Yup/README.md

 - 04/17/23: Conceptualization begins

 # TO DO / THOUGHT DUMP
+- [x] Add sound effects for jumping, fastfalling, crouching, shooting, and enemy deaths.
 - [ ] Add varying level intros that are weird or do dumb things
 - [ ] Make the advance state create a little menu -- very similar to the game over state
+- - [ ] Add bonuses after completing a world
+- [ ] Executable events, only use of exec() function
+- [ ] Graphic placements on spawn (specifically world 1 but itll work with anything)
+- [ ] Program FINAL world

 - [NEVERMIND] Add IntroEvent for worlds: plays special image cutscene -- fleshes out worlds and makes the game feel longer
 - [x] Add IntroEvent for levels: new text after each level is complete, between levels not worlds  -- fleshes out levels and makes them feel longedr
 - [NEVERMIND] Add events usable in levels called IntroEvent, which pulls from a new file to be created